THE LINE SEGMENT OF LIFE!

 I was struck by how one day or even one minute can be so life-changing!
 And so uncertain.

-On the “ray” of our lives, there are hundreds, maybe even millions of “points” (like in geometry) that mark time in our daily lives.
-Points both mundane and significant.
+On the “ray” of our lives, there are hundreds, maybe even millions of points, like in geometry, that mark time in our daily lives.
+They dot our lives with both the mundane and the significant.

 My grandson McAlister was born recently.
 And this new life brought such joy to our family!!
-His life marked the starting point on the ray of his life!
+His life marked the starting point of the ray of his life!

-And all the living we do here on earth are points in between life and death, which if my high school geometry still serves me, is called a line segment.
+And all the living we do here on earth is points in between life and death, which, if my high school geometry still serves me, is called a line segment.

 Some people’s line segments are longer than others.
 Some are marked with more of this or that.
 But our time here on this planet is finite.
 As finite as a line segment!